-Standardized test scores are an optional part of the Holy Cross admissions process.
+Standardized test scores are an optional part of the Holy Cross application process.
 Students have the option to submit their scores if they believe the results present a fuller picture of their achievements and potential.
-Students who opt not to submit their scores are at no disadvantage in admissions decisions.
+Students who opt not to submit their scores are at no disadvantage in admission decisions.
 International students whose first language is not English are still required to submit the Test of English as a Foreign Language (TOEFL), or the International English Language Testing System (IELTS).

-Since Holy Cross seeks students who will contribute to the College both academically and personally, the Admissions Committee takes specific note of the individual talents and qualities of candidates as well as the extent of extracurricular involvement.
+Since Holy Cross seeks students who will contribute to the College both academically and personally, the Admission Committee takes specific note of the individual talents and qualities of candidates as well as the extent of extracurricular involvement.
 Such information is conveyed to the Committee through recommendations from counselors and teachers, through an optional (but highly recommended) personal interview, and through the candidate’s statements on the application.

 The College of the Holy Cross supports the efforts of secondary school officials and governing bodies to have their schools achieve regional accredited status to provide reliable assurance of the quality of the educational preparation of its applicants for admission.

-For high school seniors who have selected Holy Cross as their first choice, the College offers two Early Decision Programs.
-The Admissions Committee assumes that all students who apply under either of these program will accept an offer of admission, provided it include adequate financial aid if such is needed.
+For high school seniors who have selected Holy Cross as their first choice, the College offers two Early Decision plans.
+The Admission Committee assumes that all students who apply under either Early Decision I or Early Decision II will accept an offer of admission, provided it includes adequate financial aid if such is needed.
 Students should file for Early Decision I by November 15.
 Students will be notified of their decision on December 15.
 Students applying for Early Decision II should submit their application by January 15.
-Decisions for ED II will be made on a rolling basis.
-Students will be notified of the decision approximately three to four weeks from receipt of all required credentials, including an Early Decision form.
-Early Decision candidates may file applications for regular admission to other colleges, but upon notification of acceptance to Holy Cross, all other applications must be withdrawn immediately and a validating, non-refundable tuition deposit of $500 be submitted.
+Decisions for ED II will be made by February 15.
+Early Decision candidates may file applications for regular admission to other institutions, but upon notification of acceptance to Holy Cross, all other applications must be withdrawn immediately and a nonrefundable tuition deposit of $500 be submitted.

-Should the Admission Committee be unable to grant acceptance, the application will either be denied or deferred for consideration in the regular pool.
-The candidate must then have an official transcript of seventh semester grades sent to the College.
+Should the Admission Committee be unable to grant acceptance, the application will either be denied or deferred for consideration in the Regular Decision pool.
+Deferred candidates should have an official transcript of seventh semester grades sent to the College.

 Through its program of Early Admission, the College will consider the application of superior high school juniors who have attained a high degree of personal maturity, fulfilled their graduation requirements and have the full support of their high school.
 A personal interview is required for students applying for Early Admission.